simple-frontend-dev/frontend-applications-split/examples/monorepository/different-url-per-application-module-federation/README.md

 }
 ```

-I think I've hit a weird bug with Windows Subsystem for Linux and `/home` with Vite module federation so that's why in this example I am redirected /home to /homepage but it should not be necessary with a native unix systems.
+I think I've hit a weird bug with Windows Subsystem for Linux and `/home` with Vite module federation so that's why in this example I am redirecting /home to /homepage but it should not be necessary with a native unix systems.

 Note: you can use the reverse proxy of choice and it can be deployed where you want in your stack.